Is this another error by Andrew?

 For w = 3, the derivative is correctly given as 6.

 Andrew notes that the actual VALUE of J(w) increases from 9 to 9.006001 when w is increased from w = 3 to w = 3.001.
 This is an increase in the value of J(w) above 9 equal to six times the 0.001 increase in w from w = 3 to w = 3.001.
-This sixfold increase is unrelated to the value of the derivative at w = 3.
+This sixfold increase can be seen from looking at the derivative from first principles;

 Hi @ai_is_cool